Photo above showcase a plating option.

 Following three days of fierce competition, Thunder Bay native and Richmond Station Chef-de-Cuisine Hayden Johnston could not contain his joy when he was awarded first place.

-He shares with us in exclusivity his winning recipe – an apple cider posset.
+He shares his winning recipe exclusively with us: an apple cider posset.

 A posset is an old-school type of English pudding that is set using an acid (in this recipe I use a few sheets of gelatin sheets to help).

 This recipe is versatile in terms of what type acid can be used to help set the pudding.
-Hayden recalls, “in this case I used Ontario apple cider vinegar from Niagara Vinegars but have made it using different citrus juices as well as other flavoured vinegars.”
-If your plan is to use citrus juice you must use double the amount of apple cider used in this recipe.
+Hayden recalls, “in this case, I used Ontario apple cider vinegar from Niagara Vinegars but have made it using different citrus juices as well as other flavoured vinegar.”
+If your plan is to use citrus juice, you must use double the amount of apple cider used in this recipe.

 Hayden also shares that he likes to garnish a posset with a couple of textural components like a crumble or granola, something fresh like a fruit sorbet or granita and a colourful component or two.
 The white pudding is a pleasure to plate on top of and lends itself beautifully to those with a creative touch.